krukid/node-uspto-docx/README.md

 1. [Git](https://git-scm.com/download/win) - Recommended to sync code with Github repository via CLI
 2. [Visual Studio Code](https://code.visualstudio.com/) - Recommended as a code editor
 3. [Docker](https://download.docker.com/win/stable/InstallDocker.msi) - Required to set up a virtual environment on Windows OS

+If you only need to run the program without any code changes, then you only need Docker and program code.
+The latter can be downloaded via WWW without git client.

 ## Cloning the program repository